 Bankruptcy Protection is a legal process that immediately stops most collections and actions of creditors including demands on properties and salaries.
 It gives you the opportunity to become released from your debts and the chance for a new beginning.
-This process includes counselling sessions that will help you get back control over your finances.
+This process includes counseling sessions that will help you get back control over your finances.
 In most cases, you can keep properties, such as your home contents, automobile, tools of your trade and you’ll be able to continue to operate your business.

 Bankruptcy or Consumer Proposal

 Both options present advantages and disadvantages and the best one for you will depend on your personal situation.
-You should talk to aLicensed Insolvency Trustee who will be able to help you to organize a plan of action that best suits you.
+You should talk to aLicensed Insolvency Trustee who can help you to organize a plan of action that best suits you.

 What Are the Advantages of Bankruptcy Protection?